magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_custom_views.md

 # Custom views

 When the template views are not enough for your purposes, you can define your own custom views.
 There are two ways of doing this.
-The first possibility is to customize the template views.
-You would then keep the basic structure and design of a template view but to change some parts of it.
-The other is to define a completely new view from scratch.
+The first possibility is to [customize the template views](#customizing-template-views).
+You would then keep the basic structure and design of a template view and change selected parts of it.
+Since all predefined template views consist of modular [predefined view elements](#predefined-view-elements), you can often modularly assemble and tweak your desired view functionality based on slight changes of the template views.
+The other, more radical method is to [define a completely new view from scratch](#defining-a-custom-view-from-scratch).

 ## Customizing template views